WayScience/cell-health-data/2.extract-features/README.md

 We make the following changes to this config file to create [cell_health_nuc_config.json](DP_files/cell_health_nuc_config.json) and [cell_health_cyto_config.json](DP_files/cell_health_cyto_config.json).

 Both:
-- `"Allele" -> "Reagent"` While the LUAD study compared alleles across cell painting images, we compare reagents.
+- `"Allele" -> "Reagent"` While the LUAD study compared alleles across cell painting images, we compare the reagents that correspond to CRISPR perturbations among the different images.
 - `dataset: images: {file format: tif, bits: 16, width: 1080, height: 1080} -> dataset: images: {file format: tiff, bits: 16, width: 2160, height: 2160}`: The image details need to reflect the Cell Health data.
 - `prepare: implement: true -> prepare: implement: false` We do not prepare the Cell Health data with illumination correction or compression with Deep Profiler.